itskaykayleigh/dsp/05a-python.md

 Characters | Lists | Tuples
 ---------- | ----- | ------
-Definition | a sequence of values | have fun
+Similarity | a sequence of values
+           | values can be any type

 ---